thiagohernandes/cryptography-asym-sym/README.md

 # Security in Java - AES, Asymmetric and Symmetric Examples

 ### AES
-- test examples contains encrypt/decrypt using any secret key
+- test examples contains encrypt/decrypt using any secret key + integration with HTML/JavaScript

 ### Cryptography Asymmetric
 - test examples contains base64 format of private key and public key